 Used for a variety of sporting attire, as well as swimsuits and compression wear, spandex is often mixed with cotton or polyester to be comfortably worn on a day-to-day basis.

 As spandex is often mixed with other fabrics, you’ll have to check clothes tags before you throw them in the dryer, as some spandex clothes may be fine to dry, while others are best hung out to dry.
 Generally, the more spandex your clothes contain, the more damage can be done.

-A textile fiber sourced from animals such as goats and sheep, wool is a popular winter time option for many due to its thick follicles.
-Most woollen items should be air dried to protect it from being shrunk or damaged, although it’s best to set aside some time to ensure it’s dried properly.
+A textile fibre sourced from animals such as goats and sheep, wool is a popular wintertime option for many due to its thick follicles.
+Most woollen items should be air-dried to protect them from being shrunk or damaged, although it’s best to set aside some time to ensure they’re dried properly.

 Some woollen blends will be fine to run through the dryer on a low heat setting, although it’s best to check the tag before you decide to wash.

 Other things you shouldn’t put in the dryer include oily or chemical-stained items such as work rags, as the heat from the dryer could potentially start a fire, with clothes that are sequined or beaded also best to air-dry to ensure that the beads and sequins stay put, as the dryer may melt any glue holding the garments together.
 And while it may be tempting, it’s best to also not put your shoes in the dryer either, as the heat may damage the soles.

 Is it better to use a clothes dryer on a lower heat?

 While putting the clothes dryer on the highest heating setting may seem like the best option, it may also be the most damaging, as the higher heat can potentially cause the fabric to weaken or alter, potentially ruining your favourite outfit.